umccr/neoantigens/README.md

 --netmhc-stab
 ```

-With `--net-chop-method cterm` and `--netmhc-stab` optional for the cases of offline runs, and with `-t` to picking only the top epitope for a mutation.
+For offline runs, we would omit `--net-chop-method cterm` and `--netmhc-stab`

+Would keep `-t` to picking only the top epitope for a mutation, keeping in mind that we can go back to intermediate `diploid_tumor.filtered.coverage.tsv`, and refilter with `pvacseq top_score_filter`.

-`<HLA_alleles>` should be repalced with results for HLA typing.
+HLA alleles should be repalced for a different sample

 Also, with known tumor ploidy, it would be improtant to still filter the mutations with tumor VAF below the ploidy, to make sure the mutations for building epitopes appear in the tumor altogether.
 In that case, we would add the coverage files back into the inputs yamls and set the `--tdna-vaf` option.